 INTERVIEW AND LIVE PICS BY MARKO SYRJÄLÄ

 Ronald “Ronnie” Romero is a Chilean singer, songwriter, and musician, best known as the current lead singer of the legendary Rainbow and his own band, Lords of Black.
 It’s a fact that although Ronnie had already been in business for a while, not too many knew his name until late 2015 when Ritchie Blackmore surprisingly announced his return to the rock scene with a renewed line-up of Rainbow, including Romero as a vocalist.
 Since its “rebirth,” the band has annually played a handful of shows across Europe and this year made no exception.
 This time the tour finally reached also Finland.
 On the eve of Rainbow’s sold-out concert in Helsinki, I had the pleasure of sitting down with Ronnie and discussing his past, present, and future with Rainbow, Lords of Black, and some other interesting things as well.
 Read on!

 RAINBOW ON STAGE AGAIN

 This is the third year in a row when Rainbow plays a short series of shows in Europe.
 How have things developed since the very beginning?
 Is anything different now compared to the very first tour which you did with the band in 2016?

 Ronnie Romero: What’s the difference for me?
-Apparently, it’s completely different when you play with a new line up for the first time.
+Apparently, it’s completely different when you play with a new lineup for the first time.
 We did the shows just after a couple of weeks of rehearsal.
 The last year was much better because we already knew each other and we had already played three or four shows together.
-Apparently, the dynamics of the band are grown, and how we can play together live is wholly different.
+Apparently, the band’s dynamics are grown, and how we can play together live is wholly different.
 Last year was pretty beautiful for us.
 The UK shows were, and the band was great, but now we sound even better.

 In 2016 Rainbow did only three shows.
 After finishing those dates, did anybody know if there would be more performances in the future, or was it an open question?